Table of Contents

-These side effects rarely occur in people at normal dosages.
-Finding the appropriate serving or dosage for your symptoms will help you likely avoid any side effects.
+Although these rarely occur in people at normal dosages.
+Finding the appropriate serving or dosage for your symptoms will help you likely avoid any unwanted effects.

-Tinctures are a great way to minimize side effects as they allow for the most precise dosing of the compound.
+Tinctures are a great way to minimize side effects as they allow for the most precise dosing to control the mg per serving.

 Before taking any supplement, it is important to discuss the potential risks associated in particular if you are currently taking other certain medications.
-If you're on any medication it's important to consult with your doctor before you begin CBD or any other regimen.
+If you're on any medication it's important to consult with your doctor to discuss the health information available on CBD drug interactions.

-If you’re dosing throughout the day, it's a good idea to determine how much CBD is in each dropper to make for more accurate dosing.
+If you are taking CBD throughout the day, it's a good idea to determine how much CBD is in each dropper to make for more accurate dosing.

 Always check the label when using a CBD oil tincture.
 The label will tell you the amount of CBD in the bottle and the amount per serving.
 The mg of CBD should be clearly stated on the label.

 Look for the QR code.
 The QR code will allow you to look up the third party results of that particular batch of CBD hemp extract tincture.
 This is an important step in a high quality CBD product.

 Look for a grown in the United States, or made in the United States symbol.
 This will ensure that the cannabis plant used to formulate that bottle was not imported from oversees where the standards of hemp production can be far inferior to United States grown hemp.